El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 They file the case without depositing money up front

 The municipality files the case in court without having to deposit money at the start.
 It only deposits the compensation when the owners respond to the case.
-Any CRIM debt and cleanup expenses are deducted from the final payment.
+Any CRIM debt, fines, and cleanup and maintenance expenses are deducted from the final payment.

 Art.
 4.012A(a) · (f) · 2.018(a)(10)